PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

    ```bash
    bash ./PX4-Autopilot/Tools/setup/ubuntu.sh
    ```

    :::note
    This installs tools to build PX4 for Pixhawk, Gazebo and JMAVSim targets.
    - You can use the `--no-nuttx` and `--no-sim-tools` options to omit the NuttX and/or simulation tools.
    - Other Linux build targets are untested (you can try these by entering the appropriate commands in [Ubuntu Development Environment](../dev_setup/dev_env_linux_ubuntu.md) into the WSL shell).
-     Note that `git` is already installed in WSL.
    :::

 1. Restart the "WSL computer" after the script completes (exit the shell, shutdown WSL, and restart WSL):